mayhemsloth/Drum-Tabber/README.md

 # Drum-Tabber

 This repository is for an automatic drum transcription project created by me.
+The main purpose of the project is to develop and display my data science and machine learning skills and knowledge with a challenging, lofty goal.
+I am interested in creating an automatic drum tabber by using real music with labelled drums as a training set.
+The training set and labels would be derived from currently existing, freely available drum tabulatures, aligned to the music properly such that it can assign a tiny slice of that song with a label.
+After that, a convolutional neural network architecture is used to train a model to predict the drum onset events in a song.
+Note that the goal of the project is not to produce unique drum rhythms, but only to classify drums in a song.